Skip to content

 This post contains affiliate links – see my affiliate disclosure.

-First and foremost, anyone with a good quality camera and decent photography skills can begin to sell photos online.
+First and foremost, anyone with a good camera and decent photography skills can sell photos online.
+Even aspiring photographers should upload their pictures to stock photography websites.

-Thousands of companies and large sites need high-quality photographs that will suit the needs of their businesses.
-They’re the customers who are willing to pay a reasonable price for stock images.
+Thousands of companies and large sites require high-quality photographs that meet the specific needs of their businesses.
+They’re the customers willing to pay a reasonable price for stock images.

-Each time a client buys a photo from a stock photography site, the image owner will earn a commission.
+Once a client buys a photo from a stock photography site, the image owner earns a commission.
+But how much would that be?

 The Best Places To Sell Photos Online And Earn Money